by Chris Wayan, 2007-2012

 Overall, I'm finding that mapped and named features in this southeastern zone are much scanter than in the north.
 That's not the region's fault--it seems quite rugged and interesting.
 It's oceanographic bias.
 The north is closer to shipping lanes between European and American ports--and they, not tiny Caribbean islands, are the ones with the money for deepwater research.
 Every little hump off Portugal, the Azores and New York is named; not down here.

 But it may not be an exception--just a region that one boat (the Researcher, logically enough) happened to map in detail.
 ALL the southeast may be like this!
 It's clearly scenic, even spectacular, with rugged ridges (even cliffs and scarps) along fracture zones as yet unnamed.
-Between them, freshwater lakes and great tropical fjords (full of oxymorons and jumbo shrimp no doubt!
+Between them, freshwater lakes and great tropical fjords (full of jumbo shrimp and other tasty oxymorons, no doubt!
 But what else can I call such long, cliffwalled saltwater sounds?)

 Ecologically, what's this coast like?
 Oh, mostly warm and green--quite Floridian in the lowlands.
 But a Florida with cooler highlands atop spectacular cliffs.
 What's it like up there?
 Appalachia?
 Mexico?
 Roraima?
 Lots of equivalents of Angel Falls, that's for sure.